sharbours/vibewatch-wifi/README.md

 **A wearable, tactile control surface for AI-assisted Vibe Coding—built around the M5Stack StopWatch.**

 This README is outdated, but it gets the general gist across.
 I've incorporated multiple patches from other vibewatch repos, but the main change was to get this working over wi-fi instead of bluetooth, and attempt to keep the battery life still usable.
-Additionally, it supports multiple hermes swipable 'cards', and hermes statistics on tokens used per instance, etc.
+Additionally, it supports multiple hermes swipable 'cards', and hermes statistics on tokens used per instance, etc. There is also an over the air update feature as a quality of life improvement.

 ## One Glance.
 One Action.
 Stay in the Flow.